-When teeth and gums are decayed or damaged, not only is your oral health put at risk but your ability to eat and speak is compromised.
-In addition, research shows that poor oral health is linked to certain health conditions including heart disease and diabetes.
+When teeth and gums are decayed or damaged, your oral health is put at risk and your ability to eat and speak is compromised.
+In addition, research shows that poor oral health is linked to certain health conditions, including heart disease and diabetes.

 If you have broken or damaged teeth, full mouth reconstruction may be the best solution.
 Full mouth reconstruction is a multi-step treatment that involves several restorative dental treatments to rehabilitate the teeth and gums.
 The trusted restorative dentists at Dental Health Associates in Swanton, OH have years of experience treating even the most complex cases requiring rebuilding of the teeth and gums.
 Full mouth reconstruction is carefully planned and executed using the latest dental technology and high-quality dental materials.
+In addition, our experienced lab technicians work to ensure your crowns and bridges are custom-made to your satisfaction.
 By employing a personalized approach, our specialized dental team has helped hundreds of patients enjoy the feel and function of healthy teeth.

 Do You Need Full Mouth Reconstruction?

 You may be a good candidate for full mouth reconstruction if you have two or more of the following issues: